back to the MAIN INDEX

 DAYS AND WEEKS

-In Rome's early centuries, a common way for measuring short lengths of time was the nundinum: this word literally meant "9-day period", since a market was held in the main cities and towns every ninth day.
-The actual length of this period, though, was eight days, because romans used the so-called "inclusive numbering", a criterion by which the last unit of a series was also considered the first unit of the following series: therefore, the nundinae (i.e. the actual market days) were both the last day of one nundinum and the first day of the following period, as shown below.
+In Rome's early centuries, a common way for measuring short lengths of time was the nundinum: this word literally meant "9 day period", since a market was held in the main cities and towns every ninth day.
+The actual length of this period, though, was eight days, because Romans counted these days using the so-called 'inclusive numbering', by which the last unit of a series was also considered the first unit of the following series: therefore, the nundinae (i.e. the actual market days) were both the last day of one nundinum and the first day of the following one, as shown below.

-In fasti calendars, the days of the nundinum were indicated with letters of the Latin alphabet, from A to H.
+In fasti calendars, the days of the nundinum were marked with letters of the Latin alphabet, from A to H.

 Furthermore, all days of the year were classified by the pontefices, on the basis of divinations and predictions, as any of the following five types: